osmosis-labs/docs/developing/dapps/get_started/quick-guide.md

 WIP, this integration with Keplr will need some work.
 ::::

 1. Open the [Osmosis Keplr extension](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en), click the gear icon, and switch the network to LocalOsmosis.
+If you have not added localOsmosis to your keplr yet, follow the instrcutions [here](#configure-keplr-with-localosmosis)

 2. To use the front end, run the following commands in order.
 The `membrane sync-refs` command copies your deployed contract addresses to the front-end part of the codebase.